Bee Campus USA

 - Educating campus and the broader community

-Pollinative Prairie: The prairie will serve as a pollinator habitat and feature native grasses, wildflowers, and habitat spaces to protect, preserve, and promote native pollinator populations.
-Students have contributed approximately 500 service hours thus far in their partnership with the UNT Ecology Department solarizing Bermuda grass and planting native flowers and grasses for the fall.
+Pollinative Prairie: Located at Discovery Park, the prairie serves as a pollinator habitat and features native grasses, wildflowers, and habitat spaces to protect, preserve, and promote native pollinator populations.
+Students have contributed over 500 service hours in their partnership with the Department of Biological Sciences.
+If interested, please contact Dr. Jaime Baxter-Slye at firstname.lastname@example.org.

 UNT Bee Campus USA Committee Accomplishments

-- UNT's Integrated Pest Management Plan to manage pests in the best possible way for pollinator protection - VIEW HERE
+- UNT's Integrated Pest Management Plan sets standards to manage pests in the best possible way for pollinator protection

-- UNT's Preferred Native Plant List to help guide pollinator-friendly planting on campus - VIEW HERE
+- UNT's Preferred Native Plant List helps guide pollinator-friendly planting on campus

-- Over 740 service learning hours by students in support of pollinators!
+- Over 740 service learning hours have been completed by students in support of pollinators

 - Over 2 acres of Discovery Park's Pollinative Prairie has been seeded with native flowers and grasses